State Benefit·New York·🎓Education & Training

 Eligibility

-Child of a veteran whose parent died, has 40% or more service-connected disability, was classified as MIA, or was a POW as a result of service during specified war periods.
-The veteran must currently be or have been a NYS resident at time of death; the child must be a NYS legal resident with 12 continuous months residency.
-Student must be enrolled in undergraduate study at a New York State approved postsecondary institution.
+Child of a veteran who served during a specified conflict period (WWII through Afghanistan) and who died, has 40% or more service-connected disability, was classified as MIA, or was a POW as a result of that service.
+The veteran must currently be a NYS resident or have been a NYS resident at time of death.
+The child must be a US citizen or eligible noncitizen and a NYS legal resident with 12 continuous months of residency.
+Student must be pursuing an approved undergraduate degree at a NYS postsecondary institution, in good academic and financial standing, with a high school diploma, GED, or passing "Ability to Benefit" test.

 Covers